namlook/mongokit/doc/source/query.rst

 Query
 =====

-There are two ways to query a collection : getting raw data or ``Document`` instance.
+There are two ways to query a collection : :ref:`raw-data` or :ref:`document-instance` .

+.. _raw-data:

 Getting raw data
 ----------------